Kong/docs.konghq.com/app/deck/1.8.x/guides/environment-variables.md

 toc: false
 ---

-When you use deck to apply configurations to Kong, decK reads data in plain text on a state file by default.
-To add more security, you can also store sensitive information, for example `apiKey`, `client_secret` in environment variables. decK can then read data directly from environment variables and apply it.
+When you use decK to apply configurations to {{site.base_gateway}}, decK reads data in plain text from a state file by default.
+To improve security, you can also store sensitive information, for example `apiKey` or `client_secret`, in environment variables. decK can then read data directly from the environment variables and apply it.

 What you need to do is to create environment variables with `DECK_` prefix and reference them as `{%raw%}${{ env "DECK_*" }}{%endraw%}` on your state file.